The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 25

-The Vanguard Windsor II Fund Admiral Shares dividend comes from a value-oriented large-cap equity fund that targets undervalued companies at reasonable prices.
-The fund currently yields 10.67%, with a trailing annual dividend rate of $9.5701 per share paid monthly.
-The next ex-dividend date is June 18, 2026, and the last payment was $0.6828 per share.
-With a beta of 0.79, VWNAX is designed for income-focused investors who want equity exposure with below-market volatility.
+The Vanguard Windsor II Fund Admiral Shares dividend comes from a value-oriented fund that targets large-cap stocks trading at what its managers consider reasonable prices.
+The fund currently yields 10.02%, with a trailing annual dividend rate of $9.5701 per share paid monthly.
+The next ex-dividend date is June 18, 2026, with the last payment of $0.6828 per share.
+At a beta of 0.78, VWNAX carries below-market volatility, which suits income-focused investors who want meaningful yield without the full swing of the broader market.

 Vanguard Windsor II Fund Admiral Shares dividend history shows a CAGR of 6.3% per year from 2005 to 2025.
-Per-share payments grew from $2.82 to $9.6361 over that period (2026 is a partial year and excluded from this calculation).
-The largest annual increase in the window was 125.2% in 2014, which reflects the lumpy, gain-driven nature of fund distributions rather than a steady compounding pattern.
+Per-share payments grew from $2.82 to $9.6361 over that span (with 2026 a partial year and excluded from this calculation).
+The largest annual increase in the window was 125.2% in 2014, a spike that reflects the lumpy, variable nature of fund distributions rather than a straight-line growth path.
+The history also contains at least one year-over-year decline exceeding 5%, so growth has not been uninterrupted.

 | Period | CAGR | From | To |